NaNa's Southern Potato Salad Is the Only One I'll Eat

 It’s light, fresh, and done in 30 minutes — and yes, my five-year-old calls it “butterfly pasta.”

-A delicious stack of lemon blueberry pancakes drizzled ini maple syrup
+A delicious stack of lemon blueberry pancakes drizzled in maple syrup

 Simple Summer Front Porch Ideas